The information provided here describes how to create and implement

 to track mailings, request address-quality services (including updated

 address-change information) and return-mail service.
 The unique encoding

 IDAutomation Postnet Barcode Fonts allows printing of Postnet, Planet

 and Intelligent Mail barcodes with the same font.

 The USPS Planet barcode is designed to track both inbound and outbound

 letter mail.
-The Planet barcodes compliment the existing Postnet barcodes.
+The Planet barcodes complement the existing Postnet barcodes.

 The Planet barcodes are required by the U. S. Post Office to use their

 USPS Intelligent Mail OneCode Confirm should be considered for new